 Full benefits are available only to veterans who have served at least 36 months.
 Veterans who have served for as little as 90 days qualify for a reduced benefit equal to 40 percent of the maximum benefit.
 Disabled veterans with at least 30 days service are eligible for the full benefit.
 Veterans who were dishonorably discharged are not eligible for the benefit.

 Tuition and fees are paid directly to the institution of higher education; the book and housing allowances are paid directly to the veteran.

-The core benefit is available to all veterans who meet the eligibility criteria, regardless of whether the institution of higher education they are attending is participating in the Yellow Ribbon, or supplemental benefit.
-If the veteran is not eligible for the full entitlement (for example, he or she is honorably discharged prior to 36 months of service), he or she is may receive a proportional amount of the core benefit but not the Yellow Ribbon supplement.
+The core benefit is available to all veterans who meet the eligibility criteria, regardless of whether the institution of higher education they are attending is participating in the Yellow Ribbon, or supplemental, benefit.
+If the veteran is not eligible for the full entitlement (for example, he or she is honorably discharged prior to 36 months of service), he or she may receive a proportional amount of the core benefit but not the Yellow Ribbon supplement.